 Raspberry BBQ Chicken Lollipops

 If you’re looking for a unique, elegant twist on classic barbecue fare, try this fun technique next time you fire up the grill!
 These chicken “lollipops” are deboned drumsticks that are so succulent and tender when basted with a tangy raspberry BBQ sauce.
 Serve them with a creamy, crunchy coleslaw for a lovely composed dish.
+A new item, our Chicken Drumstick Lollipops, makes this recipe even easier!

 For sauce and chicken lollipops: